-126. These disparities constitute a violation of § 2 of the Voting Rights Act.

-Unless enjoined by this Court, Defendants will continue to violate Section 2 of the on an equal basis with other members of the electorate.
+127. These disparities constitute a violation of § 2 of the Voting Rights Act.
+Unless enjoined by this Court, Defendants will continue to violate Section 2 of the Voting Rights Act, by enforcing standards, practices, or procedures that deny African American and Latinx the opportunity to participate effectively in the political process on an equal basis with other members of the electorate.